-You can watch the video on how she was built, and some of the incredible adventures we have had around the coast of Tasmania and Queensland, you can click here
+You can watch the video on how she was built, and some of the incredible adventures we have had around the coast of Tasmania and Queensland.

 The weather had settled into a pattern of calm mornings merging into windy afternoons, so when it came time to leave, we concluded it was best to leave early in the morning, before the sunrise so that we could retrace our course back across the Schouten Passage in the calm of the early hours.
 We struck out before first light, across a glassy sea, with a full moon reflecting the image of the Hazard Mountains on the pristine canvas which was Great Oyster Bay at that time.

-It was Spring, and the day of the opening race for the Beauty Point yacht club.
+It was Spring and the day of the opening race for the Beauty Point yacht club.
 The cannon boomed out across the Tamar valley signalling the start, startling those on the pontoon nearby as we set out on the journey South to the Rosevears pub.
-There was significant number of boats on the water ranging from us, the smallest in the fleet, to several blue water yachts.
-Coming down past Legana, the channel narrowed and cheese, bickies and wine were stowed away in the face of rising seas and and opposing tide.
+There was a significant number of boats on the water ranging from us, the smallest in the fleet, to several bluewater yachts.
+Coming down past Legana, the channel narrowed and cheese, bickies and wine were stowed away in the face of rising seas and opposing tide.

-Back in the comfort of a roaring fire at the Rosevears Tavern, many ales where enjoyed and stories of bravery and folly shared to a rollicking crowd whose conversations reached a crescendo that threatened to blow the windows out of the building.
-Amongst the cacophony, somehow we got advanced notice that Peter (my son) and I had won the prize for the best prepared boat. “so what’s she named” asked the fearless leader of the rally?
+Back in the comfort of a roaring fire at the Rosevears Tavern, many ales were enjoyed and stories of bravery and folly shared to a rollicking crowd whose conversations reached a crescendo that threatened to blow the windows out of the building.
+Amongst the cacophony, somehow we got advanced notice that Peter (my son) and I had won the prize for the best-prepared boat. “so what’s she named” asked the fearless leader of the rally?